TudbuT/bottyclient/README.md

-# BOTTYCLIENT IS BACK AFTER OVER A YEAR OF INACTIVITY!
-I have started working on the project again.
-Thank you vim/vim editor for making my life easier.
-This repo had been inactive for about 17 months...
-Thank you for sticking around, BottyClient will come back and you're gonna love it.

-# Celebrating 69 stars!!! :tada:

 ## A simple Discord client that uses bot-tokens (~~users supported too~~ (no longer, discord.js no longer allows them)) - Have fun being your bot!

 How to: Look at the Wiki [up there](https://github.com/tudbut/bottyclient/wiki)